ArthurYdalgo/laravext/docs/quickstart.md

 # Quickstart <!-- {docsify-ignore} -->

-This tutorial assumes you already have a Laravel project up and running, and that you use the vite bundler.
+This tutorial assumes that you already have a Laravel project up and running, and that you use the vite bundler.
 These instructions are based on the [examples provided in the laravext repository](https://github.com/ArthurYdalgo/laravext/tree/main/examples).

 ## Composer